jack2684/alpinely.ai/README.md

-We make lightweight and practical tools, just gears for alpine climbing.
+We make lightweight and practical tools for life.

 ## Upload/Questions/Feedback
 Self-service upload is coming soon!
 Before that please reach out to us to upload your own audio.